chipweinberger/flutter_blue_plus/README.md

 ## Cross-Platform Bluetooth Low Energy

-FlutterBluePlus supports nearly every feature on all supported platforms: iOS, macOS, Android.
+FlutterBluePlus supports nearly every feature on all supported platforms: iOS, macOS, Android, widdows.

 FlutterBluePlus was written to be simple, robust, and easy to understand.